antoinevg/talk-adc20/slides/index.md

 * ### [Frans Skarman, "An Overview of the Embedded Rust Ecosystem"](https://www.youtube.com/watch?v=vLYit_HHPaY)

 * ### [Jorge Aparicio, "Fearless Concurrency In Your Microcontroller"](https://www.youtube.com/watch?v=J4dZRrldMcI)

-???
-* The 3 things of rust: safety, concurrency, speed ??? - check
-* Language editions give you language updates without having to rewrite your old code so you don't get stuck.
-This is MASSIVE.
-* 6-week cadence. stability guarantee. only breaking changes are around safety
-* opt-out safety rather than opt-in - do have escape hatches though. default is safe.
-* culture is opposite to c++: "we suffered so you have to suffer too" - more "let's fix this so that no one else has to go through that again!"
-* culture is: if we haven't solved it yet we don't ban it, we leave an escape hatch you can use until we've figured it out